-For prospective Honours students, please consult the program’s webpage for general information, eligibility, and schedule.
+For current undergraduate students, please consult the Geography Honours program’s for general information, eligibility, and schedule.

 Please see below for the information that I would like receive with an initial email enquiry.
 Some initial funding may be available, but students are expected to additionally pursue external sources of support.